Sachindrck/Programs-in-cplusplus/README.md

 7. To check perfect numbers.
 8. To check prime numbers.
 9. To check armstrong number.
+10. To check a string is palindrome or not.

 ## To-do
 1. To check a number is palindrome or not.